 Both businesses and employees benefit considerably from remote work.
 Employers enjoy the rewards of happier, more productive employees, and lower operating costs, while remote workers love the freedom and flexibility that working from home brings.
-If you can offer great working conditions and a positive company culture, there are diversely talented candidates worldwide to help you achieve your company’s goals.
+When businesses offer great working conditions and a positive company culture, there are diversely talented candidates worldwide to help achieve the company’s goals.
 On the flip side, the pros and cons of working remotely are the same but the opposite of working in the office.
 In addition to the many advantages of remote work, fortunately for the disadvantages, there are solutions to rectify them with the right communications, procedures, policies, and tools.

 Pros of Working Remotely

 Decreased Overhead and Operating Costs.
-More employees working at home can significantly improve your bottom line by reducing the high cost of operating expenses with less office space needed.
+More employees working at home can significantly improve the bottom line by reducing the high cost of operating expenses with less office space needed.

 Access to a More Diverse and Larger Talent Pool.
-With nearly no geographical limits, employers can attract better talent when it’s not exclusive to local hires, specific areas of the country, and even worldwide.
+With nearly no geographical limits, employers can attract better talent when it is not exclusive to local hires, specific areas of the country, and even worldwide.